vulcan25/image_processor/README.md

     git clone https://github.com/vulcan25/image_processor
     cd image_processor

 Grab the weights.
 You may have your own.
 I used the file from  `pjreddie.com/media/files/yolov3.weights`.
 Put this file in the subdirectory `processor/`.
 When the `processing` container builds, it copies this in as it then runs the `convert.py` script on the models.
-With this method the converted models then become part of the docker image.
+With this approach the converted models then become part of the docker image.

 Build the containers:

     docker-compose -f docker-compose.yml -f with-rq-compose.yml build

-## Method (1)...
+## mode (1)...

-Launch with method (1) which will expose a Flask app in the `processing` service on `http://localhost:5001`.
+Launch with mode (1) which will expose a Flask app in the `processing` service on `http://localhost:5001`.
 This means the Flask app exists on the same container as the image processing dependencies.

     docker-compose up